ArbitrumFoundation/docs/docs/concepts/delegate-delegation.md

 2. Select the "delegate" button.
 3. Search for the delegate you would like to delegate your voting power to and confirm the delegation.

-Note that you can change or revoke your delegation at any time.
-You can also delegate your voting power to multiple delegates if you choose (?).
+Note that through Tally, you can change or revoke your delegation at any time.
+You can also proportionally delegate your voting power to multiple delegates.
 For more detailed how-to guidance, see TODO.

 ## Conclusion